-What is the difference between university-program accreditation from the ABAI Accreditation Board and course-sequence approval by the Behavior Analyst Certification Board (BACB)?
+What is the difference between university-program accreditation from the ABAI Accreditation Board and Verified Course Sequence (VCS)?

 The purpose of accreditation is to promote quality control within the discipline’s training programs.
 This is accomplished when eligible programs periodically complete a comprehensive self-study and submit to a site visit conducted by trained peers to determine whether the program meets certain standards of excellence.
 Accreditation is specifically designed to convey information about a training program’s comprehensiveness, rigor, and quality.
 The ABAI Accreditation Board standards are comprehensive and involve evaluating the quality of all aspects of training programs undergoing review.
 This includes evaluation of the program’s mission, curriculum, outcomes assessment, administration, resources, public disclosure, and degree programs.

-The Behavior Analyst Certification Board’s (BACB) Verified Course Sequence (VCS) system does not constitute program accreditation, by design.
-The VCS system is simply a way to recognize educational institutions that teach the coursework required for specific BACB credentials, primarily as an effort to expedite the application process for credential candidates.
-According to the BACB, this administrative designation does not convey any information about the comprehensiveness, rigor, or quality of training programs.
+The Verified Course Sequence (VCS) system for Behavior Analyst Certification Board’s (BACB) coursework requirements does not constitute program accreditation, by design.
+The VCS system is simply a way to recognize educational institutions that teach the coursework required for specific BACB credentials.
+This administrative designation does not convey any information about the comprehensiveness, rigor, or quality of training programs.

-Even when a training program already includes course-sequence approval from the BACB, accreditation would allow the program to convey to the public that it has met standards of excellence as determined by the ABAI Accreditation Board.
+Even when a training program already includes a VCS, accreditation would allow the program to convey to the public that it has met standards of excellence as determined by the ABAI Accreditation Board.

 Why was the Association for Behavior Analysis International's (ABAI) previous accreditation system replaced by the ABAI Accreditation Board?

-The ABAI Executive Council plans to pursue recognition for its accrediting body from the Council for Higher Education Accreditation (CHEA).
+ABAI Accreditation Board received CHEA recognition in May 2021.
 CHEA is the only non-governmental organization that recognizes accrediting bodies and counts some of our largest professional organizations and institutions as members.
 Becoming a CHEA-recognized accrediting body is another step toward further legitimizing our profession.
-However, CHEA recognition is an extensive multi-step process requiring careful adherence to CHEA's standards.

 With the establishment of the ABAI Accreditation Board, what will happen to the accreditation status of programs accredited by the Association for Behavior Analysis International (ABAI) Education Board?

 Programs accredited under ABAI's previous system will remain on the same accreditation cycle.
 However, when a program applies for re-accreditation it will do so under the ABAI Accreditation Board's updated accreditation framework.
-Additionally, effectively immediately, currently accredited programs are expected to submit their Accredited Program Annual Report Forms using the ABAI Accreditation Board's new reporting format.
+Additionally, since 2016, accredited programs must submit their Accredited Program Annual Report Forms using the ABAI Accreditation Board's new reporting format.